Modeling and Analysing Respondent Driven Sampling as a Counting Process: Appendix

 or

 and finally

-Let $N_k^\star$ be a solution to eq. (\ref{final}) and assume in contradiction eq. (\ref{final}) has another solution, $N_k^\bullet < N_k^\star$, in the range $\hat{N}_k\geq n_{k,\tau}$.
-Notice the tail of the sum in eq. (\ref{final}) is comprised of positive terms (and perhaps an irrelevant zero term) which are required to cancel out the negative terms comprising the beginning of the sum; write this as $Head(\hat{N}_k)+Tail(\hat{N}_k) = 0$, emphasizing the functional relationship of (\ref{final}) and $\hat{N}_k$.
-Let $j^\star$ be the index of the first positive term in the sum (\ref{final}), in other words: $Head(\hat{N}_k)$ is comprised of $j^\star$ negative terms (ignoring the possibility of an irrelevant zero term).
+Let $N_k^\star$ be a solution to Eq.(\ref{final}), and assume in contradiction that Eq.(\ref{final}) has another solution, $N_k^\bullet < N_k^\star$, in the range $\hat{N}_k\geq n_{k,\tau}$.
+Notice that the tail of the sum in Eq.(\ref{final}) is comprised of positive terms, and perhaps an irrelevant zero term, which are required to cancel out the negative terms comprising the beginning of the sum.
+We write this as $Head(\hat{N}_k)+Tail(\hat{N}_k) = 0$, emphasizing the functional relationship of Eq.(\ref{final}) and $\hat{N}_k$.
+Let $j^\star$ be the index of the first positive term in the sum in Eq.(\ref{final}); in other words, $Head(\hat{N}_k)$ is comprised of $j^\star$ negative terms (ignoring the possibility of an irrelevant zero term).

-Since $N_k^\star$ is a solution to eq. (\ref{final}) we have $Head(N_k^\star)+Tail(N_k^\star) = 0$.
-However, $Tail(N_k^\bullet)\geq \frac{N_k^\star-j^\star}{N_k^\bullet-j^\star} Tail(N_k^\star)$ while $| Head(N_k^\bullet)|\leq \frac{N_k^\star-j^\star+1}{N_k^\bullet-j^\star+1}|Head(N_k^\star)|$.
-We finish by concluding $Head(N_k^\bullet)+Tail(N_k^\bullet) \neq0$, i.e. a contradiction.
+Since $N_k^\star$ is a solution to Eq.(\ref{final}), we have $Head(N_k^\star)+Tail(N_k^\star) = 0$.
+However, $Tail(N_k^\bullet)\geq \frac{N_k^\star-j^\star}{N_k^\bullet-j^\star} Tail(N_k^\star)$, while $| Head(N_k^\bullet)|\leq \frac{N_k^\star-j^\star+1}{N_k^\bullet-j^\star+1}|Head(N_k^\star)|$.
+We finish by concluding $Head(N_k^\bullet)+Tail(N_k^\bullet) \neq0$, i.e., a contradiction.